 Taekwondo is not merely kicking and punching; it is a martial discipline strongly influence by the Asian practices of Buddhism, Taoism and Confucianism.
 Respect for one’s fellow practitioners, school and teachers form the very foundation of Taekwondo.
 The influence of Confucianism is seen in the code of conduct which governs the behavior of Taekwondo practitioners, summarized in The Five Tenets of Taekwondo: Courtesy, Integrity, Perseverance, Self-Control and Indomitable Spirit.
 Taekwondo Palgwae (팔괘) and Taegeuk (태극) poomsae mirror the eight trigrams of the Taoist text, the I Ching, the Chinese Book of Changes.

 Since it stepped onto the world stage, Taekwondo has developed into a competitive martial sport which is now practiced worldwide.
 It has been included in the Olympic Games since 1988.
 Olympic competition, under the auspices of World Taekwondo (WT) is currently limited to full contact sparring in which participants wear protective equipment Competition is fierce, characterized by rapidly executed kicking techniques performed with uncanny grace and precision.
 Taekwondo poomsae competitions are held at the state, national and, since 2006, international level.
-The Taekwondo taught at the Pittsburgh Sports Performance Center is under the auspices of WT and incorporate both traditional and contemporary training methods.
+Spirit Forge Martial Arts teaches Taekwondo under the authority of World Taekwondo and incorporates both traditional and contemporary training methods.

 To help others to develop and succeed in life is a reward itself and only has value if nothing is expected in return.